 Members of staff have the power to use reasonable force to prevent pupils committing an offence, injuring themselves or others, or damaging property and to maintain good order and discipline in the classroom.
-At least two members of staff have positive handling training.
-We use the guiding principles of:
+At least one member of staff has positive handling training.